4l3x4ndre/Detection-and-Classification-of-Red-Blood-Cells-under-flow/README.md

 # Acknowledgement

-We would like to thank Prof. Giovanna Tomaiuolo of the Università degli Studi di Napoli Federico II, as well as Prof. Christian Wagner, Lars K¨astner, and Mohammed Nouaman of Universität des Saarlandes, for generously sharing their data.
+We would like to thank Prof. Giovanna Tomaiuolo of the Università degli Studi di Napoli Federico II, as well as Prof. Christian Wagner, Lars Kästner, and Mohammed Nouaman of Universität des Saarlandes, for generously sharing their data.

 This work was also made possible by the use of the public data of the following works: